-As of December 31, 2019, we maintained only one employment agreement for our Named Executive Officers with Robert A. Frist, Jr., our Chief Executive Officer.
+As of December 31, 2020, we maintained only one employment agreement for our Named Executive Officers with Robert A. Frist, Jr., our Chief Executive Officer.
 The term of the agreement automatically extends for successive one year periods unless either party provides 90 days advance notice of their intent not to further extend the then current employment term, in which case the employment agreement shall expire and terminate at the end of the then current employment term.
-Mr. Frist is entitled to severance benefits if we terminate him without cause; if he resigns for good reason after a change-incontrol; if he resigns upon the occurrence of a material change in the terms of his employment; or if he resigns upon the occurrence of a material breach of the agreement by the Company.
+Mr. Frist is entitled to severance benefits if we terminate him without cause; if he resigns for good reason after a change-in-control; if he resigns upon the occurrence of a material breach of the agreement by the Company.
 If any such termination occurs, Mr. Frist will be entitled to a severance benefit equal to 1.5 times the most recent salary recommended by our Compensation Committee for him.
 In addition, if Mr. Frist terminates his employment for good reason after the occurrence of a change-in-control, all options, shares, and other benefits will fully vest immediately.
 If Mr. Frist is terminated for cause, or because of his death, disability, or voluntary resignation without good reason, he would not be entitled to any compensation or benefits beyond his effective termination date, other than benefits provided through statutory requirements.

-Under the terms of the 2010 Plan and the 2016 Plan and the respective award agreements underlying such plans, any outstanding RSUs will become fully vested upon a change-in-control (as defined in such plans).
-Alternatively, under the terms of the 2010 Plan and the 2016 Plan, upon the occurrence of a change-in-control, at the discretion of the Compensation Committee, cash payments may be made in respect of outstanding vested RSUs (or unvested RSUs, if so determined by the Compensation Committee) based on the difference between the change-in-control price per share of common stock and the per share exercise price, if any, under such award, multiplied by the number of shares of common stock subject to such vested or (if applicable) unvested award.
-Under the terms of the 2010 Plan and the 2016 Plan, the change-in-control price is to be based on the highest price paid per share for any transaction reported on Nasdaq at any time during the 60 day period immediately preceding the occurrence of the change-in-control.
+Under the terms of the 2016 Plan and the respective award agreements underlying such plan, any outstanding stock options and RSUs will become fully vested upon a change-in-control (as defined in such plans).
+Alternatively, under the terms of the 2016 Plan, upon the occurrence of a change-in-control, at the discretion of the Compensation Committee, cash payments may be made in respect of outstanding vested stock options and RSUs (or unvested stock options and RSUs, if so determined by the Compensation Committee) based on the difference between the change-in-control price per share of common stock and the per share exercise price, if any, under such award, multiplied by the number of shares of common stock subject to such vested or (if applicable) unvested award.
+Under the terms of the 2016 Plan, the change-in-control price is to be based on the highest price paid per share for any transaction reported on Nasdaq at any time during the 60 day period immediately preceding the occurrence of the change-in-control.

-The following table shows the potential payments described above for our Named Executive Officers (other than Mr. Hayden) assuming the termination or change-in-control, as applicable, took place on December 31, 2019.
-In addition, as described above, Mr. Hayden resigned as our Senior Vice President and Chief Financial Officer effective February 26, 2019.
-In connection with this resignation, Mr. Hayden did not receive any payments or benefits from the Company within the scope of the table below.
+The following table shows the potential payments described above for our Named Executive Officers assuming the termination or change-in-control, as applicable, took place on December 31, 2020.

-Name ermination thout cause, esignation for good reason, or esignation for good eason after a change- n-control Change-in- control Involuntary termination for cause or resignation without good reason Retirement Death or disability Robert A. Frist, Jr. Cash severance (1) \$ 517,575 ¢ \$ - \$ - \$ - Accelerated vesting of stock awards (2) Φ -------------------------------------- 429,725 φ ф - ф - J. Edward Pearson Accelerated vesting of stock awards (2) 1,367,795 Michael Sousa Accelerated vesting of stock awards (2) 1,472,025 Scott A. Roberts Accelerated vesting of stock awards (2) 223,558 Michael M. Collier Accelerated vesting of stock awards (2) 476,123
+Name Termination without cause, resignation for good reason, or resignation for good reason after a change- in-control Change-in- control Involuntary termination for cause or resignation without good reason Retirement Death or disability Robert A. Frist, Jr. Cash severance(1) \$ 517,575 \$ \$ \$ \$ Accelerated vesting of stock awards(2) 332,542 J. Edward Pearson Accelerated vesting of stock awards(2) 916,867 Michael Sousa Accelerated vesting of stock awards (2) 916,867 Scott A. Roberts Accelerated vesting of stock awards(2) 272,675 Michael M. Collier Accelerated vesting of stock awards(2) 446,904

-(1) Value is based on the employment agreement described above and on Mr. Frist's salary as of December 31, 2019.
+(1) Value is based on the employment agreement described above and on Mr. Frist's salary as of December 31, 2020.

-(2) Value of RSUs is based on the highest price paid for our stock reported on Nasdaq in the 60-day period prior to December 31, 2019 of \$29.78 per share multiplied by the number of RSU awards outstanding.
+(2) Value of stock options and RSUs is based on the highest price paid for our stock reported on Nasdaq in the 60-day period prior to December 31, 2020 of \$22.26 per share multiplied by the number of stock option and RSU awards outstanding.